ballerina-platform/module-ballerinax-googleapis.drive/modules/listener/README.md

 3. Listen to new folder creation event.
 4. Listen to new folder creation on a specific folder.
 5. Listen to file update event.
+6. Listen to file delete event.
+7. Listen to file delte event on a specific folder.
+8. Listen to folder delete event.
+9. Listen to folder delte event on a specific folder.

 ## Prerequisite
 Domain used in the CallbackURL need to be registered in google console as a verified domain.